MileHacker Logo

 • Marble Mountains (Da Nang):

 A cluster of five limestone and marble hills with caves, grottoes, pagodas, and panoramic views.
-Between Da Nang and Hoi An, they combine natural beauty and spiritual sites.
+Between The City of bridges and Hoi An, they combine natural beauty and spiritual sites.

-• Son Tra Peninsula (Da Nang):
+• Son Tra Peninsula (The City of bridges):

 This mountainous peninsula north of The City of bridges hosts Linh Ung Pagoda with a giant Lady Buddha statue.
-It also features pristine beaches and dense forest, with opportunities for wildlife sightings (Red-shanked Douc Langurs).
+It features pristine beaches and dense forest, with opportunities for wildlife sightings (Red-shanked Douc Langurs).

 • Hai Van Pass: